 10 Tips for Writing Your Release

-1 USE one of the s provided in this toolkit.
+1 USE one of the press release templates provided in this toolkit.
 Why?
 Because we want all of our releases to be identifiable and have a consistent look statewide.
 It’s best to cut and paste the template into the body of the email rather than send it as an attachment.

 2 Begin by Plugging in the FOR RELEASE date and your CONTACT information in the spaces provided.